polkadot-developers/polkadot-docs/develop/application-devs/interact/understand-parachain-data.md

 ### Using Polkadot JS

-Use the [Polkadot JS Portal](https://polkadot.js.org/apps/#/rpc){target=\_blank} to connect to a blockchain or node and select the **state** endpoint and the **getMetadata** method to return the metadata in JSON format.
+Use the [Polkadot JS Portal](https://polkadot.js.org/apps/#/rpc){target=\_blank} to connect to a blockchain or node and select the **state** endpoint and the **`getMetadata`** method to return the metadata in JSON format.

 ### Using `curl` For Metadata Retrieval

-By calling the node's RPC endpoint, the metadata for the network can be fetched.
+You can fetch the metadata for the network by calling the node's RPC endpoint.
 This request returns the metadata in bytes rather than human-readable JSON:

 ```sh
 curl -H "Content-Type: application/json" \